906 words

 • Predict when a machine will break?

-First step: Know exactly what you’re solving.
+First step: know exactly what you’re solving.

 2. Collect and Clean the Data (aka Your Model’s Food)#

-Let’s say you want to predict which customers might leave your app.
+Say you want to predict which customers might leave your app.

-You’ll need data like:
+You’ll need data.
+Stuff like:

 • When they joined